teodorduevski/teodorduevski.github.io/_pages/publications.md

 cost of breaking relationships, implying a weaker impact on large, top-performing PE firms.
 The threat of “exit” by E&S-concerned investors incentivizes PE firms to exert “voice” and mitigate negative E&S externalities.

+<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5216676" style="font-size: 18px; color: blue; text-decoration: underline;"><strong>Capital Allocation Concentration Measurement in Venture Capital</strong></a><br>
+(with Viacheslav Bazaliy)

+*Abstract*: We revisit the measurement of capital allocation concentration in the venture capital (VC) industry and highlight the shortcomings of the widely used Herfindahl-Hirschman Index (HHI).
+We show that HHI-based concentration measures are sensitive to discrepancies in VC database coverage, industry taxonomies, and classification granularity, yielding divergent trends even when applied to identical VC portfolios.
+To overcome these limitations, we develop a novel concentration metric using large language model (LLM) text embeddings that capture the semantic similarity among financed startups beyond predefined industry classifications.
+Using matched PitchBook and Crunchbase data, we validate our approach and show that OpenAI embeddings outperform alternative models on signal-to-noise and retrieval tasks.
+Applying this methodology, we document that aggregate VC capital allocation concentration has increased more sharply than suggested by HHI measures.
+A novel decomposition shows that 40% of the growth in capital allocation concentration stems from an increase in within-sector similarity among founded startups—an effect that industry-based measures do not capture.